FOSTEUM- genistein, zinc glycinate citrate, and cholecalciferol capsule

 Animal studies suggest that genistein may produce developmental abnormalities of the male and female genital tracts if consumed during early stages of pregnancy.
 Effects in infants of nursing mothers are uncertain.
 Therefore, FOSTEUM is contraindicated in pregnant and lactating women.
 Women capable of becoming pregnant should use appropriate contraception when taking FOSTEUM.
 The genistein in FOSTEUM has not been tested in women capable of becoming pregnant.

-In a two-year clinical trial, 389 subjects were randomized to either genistein plus calcium and vitamin D3 n=198, or calcium and vitamin D3 alone n=191.
+In a three-year clinical trial, 389 subjects were randomized to either genistein plus calcium and vitamin D3 n=198, or calcium and vitamin D3 alone n=191.
 A total of 52 subjects in both groups discontinued due to adverse events.
 Study discontinuation in these subjects was due to gastrointestinal symptoms, including abdominal and epigastric pain, dyspepsia, vomiting and constipation.
 Discontinuation was reported in both groups.
 The incidence of adverse events was statistically higher in the genistein group over both years of the study.
 The major adverse events are shown in the table below without attribution of causality.

 Some of these adverse event occurrences may be attributable to the intake of 1,000 mg per day of calcium carbonate by subjects in both groups.
 Taking FOSTEUM with food may reduce or eliminate some gastrointestinal symptoms.